5 Things to Know in Alaska Politics: Bearded seals, Russian oil and a visit by Deb Haaland

 Millions of acres open for drilling leases

 Alaska’s springtime bidding on oil and gas lease sales are scheduled to start May 2.
-EnergyNet Services LLC at www.energynet.com will conduct the bidding through 4 p.m.
+EnergyNet Services will conduct the bidding through 4 p.m.
 May 19.

 The online bidding is run through the Alaska Department of Natural Resources.
 Results will be posted on the DNR website starting May 25.
 The oil and gas lease sales are for millions of acres in the Alaska Peninsula and the Cook Inlet.